Batsy's Heroic Adventures

 The Game's Basic Challenge

 The mid-fi prototype featured an urban forest with a freely moving bat character.
 It also featured mosquitos that could be 'caught' by pressing a button on the Oculus controller.
-However, it presented the risk of simulator sickness due to the height of the bat asset and its largely unhampered pathway.
+However, it presented the risk of simulator sickness due to the height of the bat asset and the unobstructed pathway.

 ⬤ Female/19/Younger siblings